preetpatel/Dinr/mobile-app/README.md

 yarn install --frozen-lockfile
 ```

-before running ASMR on ios, you will need to install all the Pods.
+before running Dinr on ios, you will need to install all the Pods.
 Make sure you have installed [CocoaPods](https://cocoapods.org/#install) before running the commands below

 ```
 cd ios && pod install && cd ..